You've spent the last hour scrolling.

 What if the water was clean?

 Not a new app.
 Not a detox.
 Not another platform that promises to be different.
-A place where the content you absorb without choosing to was enriching instead of extracting.
-Where education lived where ads used to.
-Where creators were publishers and audiences weren't the product.
+A daily environment where the content is enriching instead of extracting.
+Where education lives where ads used to.
+Where creators are publishers, and you are not the product.

 We've been building this.